Plumsail/forms-docs/Public/how-to/provision-api.rst

                 form.SavePosts = true;

     *   -   **NotifyOwner**
-        -   Boolean property that determines if form submissions will be sent as messages to your email or not.
+        -   Get or set this boolean property that determines if form submissions will be sent as messages to your email or not.

             |